bcoles/kasld/docs/testing.md

 compiling to no-ops on the host.
 The engine tests are pure, syscall-free C, so this is sound under emulation.

-Covers 13 targets: the nine 64-bit arches (aarch64, riscv64, s390x, mips64,
+Covers 17 targets: nine 64-bit (aarch64, riscv64, s390x, mips64, mips64el,
-mips64el, ppc64, ppc64le, loongarch64, x86_64) plus four 32-bit (i686, armv7,
+ppc64, ppc64le, loongarch64, x86_64) and eight 32-bit (i686, arm, armv7, armeb,
-mips, mipsel).
-64-bit-only tests are `#if __SIZEOF_LONG__ >= 8`-guarded and
+mips, mipsel, riscv32, powerpc — ppc32 big-endian).
+64-bit-only tests are
+`#if __SIZEOF_LONG__ >= 8`-guarded and skip on the 32-bit targets.
+Targets whose
-skip on the 32-bit targets.
-Targets whose toolchain or qemu binary is absent are skipped; exit status is non-zero only if a present target fails.
+toolchain or qemu-user binary is absent are skipped; exit status is non-zero only if a present target fails.

-ppc32's active path is not automated here (only a little-endian musl toolchain is generally available and there is no 32-bit-LE `qemu-user` binary); it is validated manually on real hardware or a full ppc32-BE VM.
+The one variant not automated here is **ppc32 little-endian**: the `powerpcle` musl toolchain exists, but there is no 32-bit-LE `qemu-user` binary to run it under, so it is validated manually on real hardware or a full ppc32-LE VM.

+This runs **per-push in CI**: the cross-compile matrix (`build.yml` → `_cross-build.yml` with `run_test_cross`) invokes `tests/test-cross <triple>` for each arch under qemu-user, so a broken arch-gated assertion fails the push that introduces it — the cross-*compile* job alone would not catch it.
+With no arguments `tests/test-cross` runs the full local set; with triples it runs just those (one per CI matrix job).

 ---